move-coop/parsons/ngpvan.rst

 .. note::
    API Keys
-      API Keys are specific to each committee and state, so you might need many.
-Not all API Keys are provisioned for all endpoints.
-When requesting API keys, you should specify the endpoints that you need access to.
-To learn more about your api key run ``VAN.connection.api_key_profile``.
+      - API Keys are specific to each committee and state.
+      - There is a Parsons type API Key that can be requested via the Integrations menu on the main page.
+      	If you have an issue gaining access to this key, or an admin has questions, please email
+	<parsons@movementcooperative.org>.

 .. warning::
    VANIDs
       VANIDs are unique to each state and instance of the VAN.
 VANIDs used for the AV VAN **will not** match those of the SmartVAN or VoteBuilder.
+   Maintenance & Suppoort
+      VAN/EveryAction is not responsible for support of Parsons.
+Their support team cannot answer questions about Parsons.
+Please direct any questions

 .. toctree::
 	:maxdepth: 1